martylamb/boom/README.md

 Boom provides form-based authentication (you're using SSL/TLS, right?)
 Setting it up is easy but it does require a few steps.

-  * Create an `Authenticator`.
+  * Implement an `Authenticator`.
 This is a functional interface in `com.martiansoftware.boom.auth` that takes a username and passphrase and returns an authenticated `User` object (see `com.martiansoftware.boom.auth.User`) if login is successful, and returns null otherwise:
 ```java
 public interface Authenticator {
     public User authenticate(String username, String passphrase);
 }
 ```
   * Create a `FormLoginFilter`.
 This is a class in `com.martiansoftware.boom.auth` that filters requests and presents a login page when required.
 The default login page templates are in `boom-default-templates.FormLoginFilter` and can be customized by placing your own `FormLoginFilter/login.html` and `FormLoginFilter/loggedout.html` templates in your own template directory as described above.
-Take a look at the default login.html form to see the appropriate query parameters and POST destination.  `FormLoginFilter`'s constructor takes a single argument: the `Authenticator` you created in the previous step.
+Take a look at the [default login.html form](https://github.com/martylamb/boom/blob/master/src/main/resources/boom-default-templates/FormAuthFilter/login.html) to see the appropriate query parameters and POST destination.  `FormLoginFilter`'s constructor takes a single argument: the `Authenticator` you created in the previous step.
   * Exempt any paths that DO NOT require authentication in the `FormLoginFilter` via its exempt() method.
 This method returns the modified `FormLoginFilter` so it may be chained as follows:
 ```java
 myFormLoginFilter.exempt("/favicon.ico").exempt("/styles.css").exempt("/images/logo.png");